-On or after January 1, 2020, assessors must be approved by the National Maritime Center.
-In order to facilitate the transition to the new requirement for approval of QAs, the Coast Guard will accept assessments that have been demonstrated in the presence of and signed by an assessor who has not been Coast Guard approved until December 31, 2019, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
+On or after January 1, 2022, assessors must be approved by the National Maritime Center.
+In order to facilitate the transition to the new requirement for approval of QAs, the Coast Guard will accept assessments that have been demonstrated in the presence of and signed before January 1, 2022, by an assessor who has not been Coast Guard approved until June 30, 2022, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
 During this interim period, assessors must be in possession of the level of endorsement, or other professional credential, which provides proof that he or she has attained a level of experience and qualification equal or superior to the relevant level of knowledge, skills, and abilities to be assessed (46 CFR 10.405(a)(3)).
-Until December 31, 2019, the Coast Guard will accept assessments signed by mariners who hold an appropriate national endorsement and meet the qualifications described in Enclosure (2).
-Qualified military personnel need not be approved QAs to continue to sign assessments on military vessels after December 31, 2019.
+Until June 30, 2022, the Coast Guard will accept assessments that were signed before January 1, 2022, by mariners who hold an appropriate national endorsement and meet the qualifications described in Enclosure (2).
+Qualified military personnel need not be approved QAs to continue to sign assessments on military vessels after December 31, 2021.